 - A Supervisory Training Program is available to supervisors and managers who are new to UNO and/or new to a supervisory or management role.
 Participation is required.
 The training encompasses two days of classroom instruction and discussion plus a half day of practice with applicable HR scenarios.
 Contact Human Resources at 402.554.2381 to register or learn more.

-Human Resources offers several online and in-person training programs for supervisors and staff members to help them understand University policies and procedures and thus improve their on-the-job skills.
+- Additional Training Human Resources offers several online and in-person training programs for supervisors and staff members to help them understand University policies and procedures and thus improve their on-the-job skills.
 Programs include interviewing skills, performance evaluations, communication skills, disciplinary action guidelines, ethics in the workplace, leadership skills, safety procedures, and more.

-Other University departments such as Criss Library, Sponsored Programs and Research, Accounting Services, and Information Technology Services frequently announce free training programs for employees that will update and enhance skills.
+Other university departments such as Criss Library, Sponsored Programs and Research, Accounting Services, and Information Technology Services frequently announce free training programs for employees that will update and enhance skills.

 Watch The Maverick Daily for announcements or contact the department or office directly to inquire about upcoming training programs.